benhk2005/PPEx/README.md

 XCode Version 12.2 (12B45b)

+### Install Dependency

+PPEx use Alamofire, ObjectMapper and JGProgressHUD This project use Cocoapods to manage the dependency Please execuet the follow command to install the dependency before run.
+`pod install`

 ### App architecture / Implementation approach

 - VIPER architecture applied to this application in order to provide high degree of unit test coverage